 GOVERNMENT SUBSIDISED SERVICES

-From 27 February, 2017, Age Care in Victoria reforms have been introduced which now gives you, the client, the choice of care and support within your home.
-Check with your local office for the rest of Australia.
+From 27 February 2017, Age Care in Victoria reforms have been introduced which now gives you, the client, the choice of care and support within your home.

 There are two government-subsidised supported Home Care Services, but you are asked to pay something towards the cost of the service.
 The amount you are asked to contribute depends on your income, assets and circumstances.

-- The Commonwealth Home Support Programme (CHSP) formerly known as HACC programme and usually provided through the shires.
+- The Commonwealth Home Support Programme (CHSP) [formerly known as HACC programme] is usually provided through the shires.
 This programme provides support services for older people who need short-term or basic assistance.
 This service is subsidised by government, but there may be some fees to pay.